tranhelen/tranhelen/_posts/2017-03-27-retrospectivesbringmeproblems.md

 <figure>
     <img src="/img/post/82-06.jpg">
-    <figcaption class="inline">This must be an embarrassing picture for some of them</figcaption>
+    <figcaption>This must be an embarrassing picture for some of them</figcaption>
 </figure>

 _P.S.
 If you’re looking for a team who is impressive on many levels and has no shortage of hard problems to solve (project or team) send us your portfolio.
 Play a game and pick one of three: [Darrin](https://twitter.com/darrinhenein), [Helen](https://twitter.com/tranhelen), or [Ilia](https://twitter.com/ilialarionov)._